-Spinal stenosis occurs when the open spaces within the spine narrow, creating pressure on the spinal cord and nerves.
-This contraction can cause pain in the neck and back, as well as pain, numbness, and weakness in the limbs.
-This condition is typically associated with aging, although it can impact younger people as well.
+Spinal stenosis occurs when the spaces between the vertebrae narrow, placing pressure on the spinal cord and nerves.
+This contraction can cause pain in the neck and back, and pain, numbness, and weakness in the limbs, though some people experience few or no symptoms.
+Spinal stenosis is typically associated with aging, although it can impact younger people as well.
 Timely care can reduce the invasiveness of treatment, as well as the risk of long-term damage.
-Depending on the cause, there are a variety of treatments: anti-inflammatory drugs, exercise, braces, and even surgery.
-To understand more about the condition, let's look at some of the possible causes of spinal stenosis.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.